twlab/Ixchel/README.md

 ```

 ## Run Ixchel end-to-end
-Ixchel requires a genome graph in GFA format.
+Ixchel requires a genome graph in rGFA format.
 It was designed to work with graphs produced by minigraph-cactus and is compatible with the human pangenomes available [here](https://github.com/human-pangenomics/hpp_pangenome_resources).
+However, for large graphs the following simple example will not work well.
 It is run in two steps:
 1. Prepare the graph files
 2. Convert the graph.methyl annotations to methylC format